rowanhnwl/bio-diffusion/README.md

 }
 ```

-The config can be placed in `configs/task_arithmetic`, and the grid search can be run with
+The config can be placed in `configs/task_arithmetic/gen`, and the grid search can be run with

 ```
-python3 scripts/ta_grid_search.py --config <PATH_TO_CONFIG>
+python3 scripts/task_arithmetic/ta_grid_search.py --config <PATH_TO_CONFIG>
 ```

-An example/default config file can be found at `configs/task_arithmetic/ta_grid_search.json`
+An example/default config file can be found at `configs/task_arithmetic/gen/ta_grid_search.json`

+To generate molecules without task arithmetic, run the same script but using the config file `configs/task_arithmetic/gen/no_constraint_grid_search.json`

 ### Description of parameters
 `timesteps`: The number of denoising iterations \